nategri/chernobyl_dice/README.md

 **Enclosure with Standoffs Inserted**
 <p align="center"><img src="/images/build/small/1.JPG"></p>
 <p align="center"><i>
-Please ignore the white breadboards on the left of the enclosure.
+You can ignore the white breadboards on the left of the enclosure.
 These assisted in an earlier iteration of the project and are not needed for assembly.
 <a href="https://raw.githubusercontent.com/nategri/chernobyl_dice/master/images/build/large/1.JPG">Click here</a>
 for larger photo.